10 Powerful Productivity Tips for Remote Workers

 This process will take a bit of trial and error.
 Here’s how to approach it:

-• Brainstorm a bunch of places where you would work (coworking spaces, cafes, home etc)
+1. Brainstorm a bunch of places where you would work (coworking spaces, cafes, home, etc)

-• After each experience reflect on “how did that feel?”
+3. After each experience, reflect on “how did that feel?”

-• If it felt good, then do that more of that and if it did not feel good or left you feeling stressed, then do less of that
+4. If it felt good, then do more of that, and if it did not feel good or left you feeling stressed, then do less of that

-How to figure out when you work best
+How to figure out WHEN you work best remotely

 Everyone is different.